-We see just glimpses of his meteoric subsequent rise in archival performance and interview clips amd that is deliberate..
-Instead, Chernick’s main focus is on the subject’s everyday life as he enters his eightieth year and that everyday life includes such activities as eating Chinese takeout with other living classical-musicians and legends, accepting the Presidential Medal of Freedom, jetting to Jerusalem for a prize, backing up Billy Joel at Madison Square Garden or playing “The Star-Spangled Banner” to open a Mets game.
+We see just glimpses of his meteoric subsequent rise in archival performance and interview clips and that is deliberate.
+Chernick’s main focus is on the subject’s everyday life and this includes such activities as eating Chinese takeout with other living classical-musicians and legends, accepting the Presidential Medal of Freedom, jetting to Jerusalem for a prize, backing up Billy Joel at Madison Square Garden or playing “The Star-Spangled Banner” to open a Mets game.
 There are also less grand moments when we see Pearlman rehearsing with an orchestra or in the recording studio, teaching music students (at Juilliard and the Perlman Program summer camp and negotiating wintertime NYC sidewalks in his wheelchair-scooter.

 Perlman is quite a personality who seems comfortable in almost any setting.
 Yet here he often appears to take a conversational back seat around wife Toby (also a violinist who says she is “not a particularly exciting one” by comparison to her husband), a perfect soul mate in seemingly every respect.
 Their busy, curious, affectionately meddling dynamic sets the general tone here and we see the film as if we have been invited to spend the weekend with a family of acquaintances who just happen to include one international celebrity and celebrity freinds.
-The film is just that intimate to see how important Jewish identity, culture and ritual is in their lives, and casual enough that such matters never require formal explanation.
+The film is just that intimate.
+We see how important Jewish identity, culture and ritual is in the Perlman’s lives, and we see their lifestyle as casual .
 There’s also time to look at the fascinations of the violin as a physical instrument whether we visit a dealer in Tel Aviv or see Perlman’s favored Stradivarius looked over by a repairer before a tour.

 The music of Bach, Vivaldi, Schubert, Strauss, et al., weave through the film more incidentally than focused since this is the kind of documentary where Pearlman might reasonably enough be last seen playing with nontraditional klezmer band the Klezmatics.